rafabandoni/rafabandoni/README.md

 (He/Him)

 ### A few things about me:
-- 👨‍💻 I work as data developer (science and engineering) at CI&T, a tech company borned in Campinas - SP (Brazil) and now acting in a handful of countries around the world.
-I've already worked with major clients from Brazil, US and Europe.
+- 👨‍💻 I work as a data developer engineer at CI&T, a tech company based in Campinas - SP (Brazil) and now operating globally.
+I've collaborated with major clients across Brazil, the US, and Europe.
-- 📚 I'm specializing myself in python for data science and engineering, and also been studying front-end development, C, Java and also computation theory.
+- 📚 I'm specialized in Python for data engineering and have hands-on experience with cloud technologies such as Azure and GCP.
-- 🎲 I have more experience and can help with python and SQL.
+- 🎲 I have experience in data architecture and databases (relational and non-relational), which are my primary areas of expertise.
+- 🌐 I've also dabbled in front-end development, Java, and C out of curiosity.
-- 🤖 You can find me on all social networks as @rafabandoni and also visit my <a href="https://www.rafaelbandoni.com.br">website</a>.
+- 🤖 You can find me on all social networks as @rafabandoni and also visit my [youtube channel](https://www.youtube.com/@rafaelbandoni).
-- 🚀 Fun fact: My bachelor's degree is in advertising, and I worked on this are for 7 years, untill I decided to make a career transition to data.
+- 🚀 Fun fact: My background is in advertising, where I worked for 7 years before transitioning into data engineering.

 <div align="center">
   <a href="https://github.com/rafabandoni">